 When to Wear Brown Shoes

 Brown shoes are best suited for events that are not intended to be very dressy.
-Most weddings and semi-formal events are all excellent opportunities to wear a pair of polished brown dress shoes.
+Most weddings and semi-formal events are excellent opportunities to wear a pair of polished brown dress shoes.

 Brown shoes are never appropriate for black-tie events.
 You may only ever wear black dress shoes at black-tie events.